 Q25.
-Do ALEs that were fully insured for part of a calendar year and self-insured for the other part of the same calendar year have to file two separate sets of forms?
+Do ALEs that were fully insured for part of a calendar year and self-insured (including level-funded) for the other part of the same calendar year have to file two separate sets of ACA reporting forms?

 A: No. Such ALEs would complete only one set of forms: Forms 1094-C and 1095-C. Part III of Form 1095-C would not be completed for any fully insured month(s) but would be completed for any self-insured month(s).